eigenhombre/sortest/README.md

 ## Requirements

 Tested only on Python 2.6 so far.
+Depends upon Nose package.

 ## To Do

 Many, many things.

-1. Make a stand-alone test program
 1. Right now it only runs functions called `test_...` in your source tree.
 Need to support `unittest.TestCase` classes & methods.
-1. Options are very limited compared to Nose.
+1. Options are limited compared to Nose.
-1. Code could stand some comments and refactoring.
+1. Code could stand some more comments and refactoring.

 ## Caveat